GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 `pshistogram <pshistogram.html>`_ and `psrose <psrose.html>`_.
 The former takes care of regular histograms whereas the latter deals with polar histograms (rose diagrams, sector diagrams, and wind rose diagrams).
 We will show an example that involves both programs.
-The file contains a compilation of fracture lengths and directions as digitized from geological maps.
-The file contains all the bathymetry measurements from *Vema* cruise 3206.
+The file ``fractures.yx`` contains a compilation of fracture lengths and directions as digitized from geological maps.
+The file ``v3206.t`` contains all the bathymetry measurements from *Vema* cruise 3206.
 Our complete figure (Figure [fig:example:sub:`0`\ 6]) was made running this script: